Ire fortiter quo nemo ante iit.

 Items of historic interest involving this ship: -

 Background Data: On the outbreak of WW1, the Admiralty embarked on a further programme of tanker construction for the newly-formed RFA Service.
-Eventually there were 18 ships in this Class, 12 of which were named after trees with the OL suffix, while the remainder had names connected with the oil industry also with the OL suffix.
-4 of the Class were diesel engined and were sold after the Armistice but the rest, being triple expansion steamers, had long and successful lives
+Eventually there were eighteen ships in this Class, twelve of which were named after trees with the OL suffix, while the remainder had names connected with the oil industry also with the OL suffix.
+Four of the Class were diesel engined and were sold after the Armistice but the rest, being triple expansion steamers, had long and successful lives

-30 November 1917 Launched by A. Macmillan & Sons Ltd, Dumbarton as Yard Nr 470 named HICKOROL.
+30 November 1917 launched by A. Macmillan & Sons Ltd, Dumbarton as Yard Nr: 470 named HICKOROL.

 18 January 1918 Lieutenant Frank J Delamotte RNR appointed in command